Eris Eady (she/they) is writer, artist, consultant and intersectional advocate from Cleveland, Ohio

 Expert mixed-media integrator; bridging multiple forms of skills, knowledge, and philosophies for optimal engagement

 The life work of Eris Eady is to engage all people on topics of diversity, leadership, and social justice.
-As a holder of ten plus years of non-profit experience, Eris believes in the necessary conjunction of arts & activism.
+As a holder of twenty years of non-profit experience, Eris believes in the necessary conjunction of arts & activism.
 It is for this reason that she uses love of creative arts, leadership development and service learning to effect change in the city of Cleveland and beyond.

 Eris joined Eccentric Visions of Evolution (E.V.E.), Ohio’s first all-female poetry collective in 2002 she then joined the 3rd generation of Black Poetic Society; Cleveland’s first all-black poetry Collective in 2010.
 In March of 2009 Eris fulfilled her dream of performing on the Apollo Stage in Harlem, New York where she came in 2nd place.
 Eris was the coach for the 2010 & 2011 Brave New Voices international poetry slam team at Cleveland’s Playhouse Square, and has volunteered countless hours towards the poetry community in Greater Cleveland.
 In 2010 she launched Strange7Fruit, an earring and accessory line that acknowledges the brutal history of the American-African.
 In 2013 Eris stepped out on faith and competed in the Women of the World Poetry Festival in Minneapolis, Minnesota where she made it to final stage and came in 7th Place representing the Lake Effect Poetry Team.
-Eris is a member of the Cleveland Association of Black Storytellers, and the National Association of Black Storytellers.